joewadcan/intro_to_code_site/README.md

 # Work Better With Devs

-**Simply put, this course helps non-technical folks work better with developers.**
+**Simply put, this course helps non-technical folks work better with developers and engineering teams.**

+It can be tough joining a tech company and not feeling confident in your understanding of code.
+If you've bookmarked a dozen "learn to code" websites but just haven't been able to complete one... this is the course for you!

-By learning how programmers work, you will get a real tangible understanding of code and the realities of the software industry.
-Students are taught industry standard vocabulary, tools, and processes used by developers today.
-This is an introductory course, so we focus on breadth instead of depth.
-This allows us to cover more topics and a foundation for learning the topics critical to a career in technology.
+In this course, we cover all the basics you'll need to feel confident working with developers.
+You'll be taught the industry standard vocabulary, tools, and processes used by developers today.
+Don't worry, this is an introductory course, so we intentionally go slowly, defining the core of each concept.
+Most "learn to code" tutorials assume you want to be a programmer, which is a nice idea, but this course is made for folks who just want to work a bit smarter.

+If you work at a large tech company or a small startup - you'll come away with a solid understanding of code and how developers work ... all while eating dinner once a week! :smile:

-:tada: **The course is for non-technical students with no prior coding experience**
+:tada: **The course is made for non-technical students with no prior coding experience**

 ## Instructor: Joe Wadcan

 ![profile image](https://user-images.githubusercontent.com/1266306/40632751-38f2cbe0-629f-11e8-8607-dd4af1944482.png)

 :wave: Hello I'm Joe Wadcan!
-I've  taught this course at UC Berkeley for five years, as one of the most popular courses at the Haas School of Business.
-Currently I'm the co-founder of Bevy Inc. but most recently was the Head of Business Development at GitHub - the world's largest platform for software developers.
-Previously, I worked at Javelin Ventures and Citigroup, before having earned my MBA from Berkeley-Haas in 2012.
-I'm a self-taught programmer, I acutely understand the hardship, strategy, and shortcuts to coding from a beginner's mindset.
+I've taught this course at UC Berkeley for five years, and it's one of the most popular courses at the Haas School of Business.
+I'm a self taught programmer, so I definitely know the struggle of learning to code from a non-technical point of view.
+Previously, I was the Head of Business Development at GitHub - the world's largest platform for software developers.
+And before that worked at Javelin Ventures, Citigroup, and a number of small startups.

-:globe_with_meridians: Find me on [Twitter](https://twitter.com/joewadcan) & [LinkedIn](https://www.linkedin.com/in/joewadcan) or email directly at workwithdevs@gmail.com :email:
+Reach out to me on [Twitter](https://twitter.com/joewadcan), [LinkedIn](https://www.linkedin.com/in/joewadcan) or email at workwithdevs@gmail.com

 ## Logistics & Food